Donald L. Klein

-Donald Lee Klein (born December 19, 1930) is an American inventor and chemist, most known for inventing the process to fabricate the self-aligned gate MOSFET transistor along with Robert E. Kerwin and John C. Sarace in 1967 at Bell Labs.
+Donald Lee Klein (December 19, 1930 – July 20, 2025) was an American inventor and chemist, most known for inventing the process to fabricate the self-aligned gate MOSFET transistor along with Robert E. Kerwin and John C. Sarace in 1967 at Bell Labs.

 In 1994, together with Kerwin and Sarace, Klein received the IEEE Jack A. Morton award (renamed in 2000 to the IEEE Andrew S. Grove Award) "For pioneering work and the basic patent on the self-aligned silicon-gate process, a key element in fabrication of very large scale integrated circuits."

 That same year, Klein, Kerwin and Sarace were declared "Inventors of the Year" by the New Jersey Inventors Hall of Fame.

 Early life

 Klein was born in Brooklyn, New York to Kalman Klein, a Hungarian Jew who immigrated to the United States at age 16, and Emily Vogel, an American born Austro-Hungarian Jew.

 Donald's brother Herbert, who was 7 years older, was a radio amateur from a young age.
 He served in WWII as a radio operator on a ship for the Navy.

 For Donald's 13th birthday, Herbert gave him his first chemistry set (which he obtained through his Electrical Engineering studies).

 Klein began experimenting with the chemicals, while collecting more from family members and buying his own.
 Eventually he had built his own laboratory in his parents' basement.

 After high school, Donald followed in his brother's footsteps, becoming a licensed radio amateur.